 All organizations in the United States seeking tax-exemption (non-profit status), which like us are mostly corporations, must apply through the Internal Revenue Service by filing IRS Form 1023: Application for Recognition of Exemption Under section 501(c)(3) of the Internal Revenue Code.
 You may click the links below to view our application.
 Because it is a large document, it has been broken down into two parts for easier downloading.

 Encouragemint prepared and submitted our exemption application (Form 1023) in September of 2013.
 In October 2013 we received confirmation that our application had been received.
 That confirmation letter may be viewed here.

 Then in September of 2014 we received a determination letter indicating that Encouragemint, Inc. had been approved for federal income tax exemption under section 501(c)(3) of the Internal Revenue Code or IRC.
-One of the benefits of this is that contributions made to us are tax deductible under section 170 of the IRC and that we are qualified to receive tax-deductible bequests, devises, transfers and gifts under sections 2055, 2106, and 2522.
+One of the benefits of this is that contributions made to us were tax deductible under section 170 of the IRC and that we were then qualified to receive tax-deductible bequests, devises, transfers and gifts under sections 2055, 2106, and 2522.

-We have also been classified as a public charity and not a private foundation.
+We were also classified as a public charity, as opposed to a private foundation.
 A copy of the federal tax exemption determination letter is available here.
-After obtaining Federal tax-exemption status, Encouragemint was also able to obtain state tax-exemption.
+After obtaining Federal tax-exemption status, Encouragemint also obtained state tax-exemption.
 Click here to view a copy of the state issued tax-exemption letter.

 Confirmation of Tax Exempt Status from the IRS